 5. This man’s wife Harriet Taylor influenced his works.
 For 10 points each: [10] Identify this philosopher who argued for equality of the sexes in his essay "The Subjection of Women."
 ANSWER: John Stuart Mill [10] Mill argued for greater freedom from the state and formulated the "harm principle" in this work, stating that people can do anything they like so long as it does not harm others.
 ANSWER: On Liberty [10] Mill was a proponent of this school of thought along with Jeremy Bentham.
 This school of thought believes that the moral worth of an action is determined by how useful it is.
 ANSWER: utilitarianism [accept word forms]

-6. One section of this man's most famous book is "Spleen and Ideal".
+6. One section of this man's most famous book is "Spleen and Ideal."
 For 10 points each: [10] Identify this author of Les Fleurs du Mal.
 He also wrote Artificial Paradises while under the influence of opium.
 ANSWER: Charles Baudelaire [10] Baudelaire belonged to this literary movement of which Guillame Apollinaire and Arthur Rimbaud were members.
 ANSWER: Symbolism [accept word forms] [10] Apollinaire described the Mirabeau bridge which runs over this river.
 In Les Miserables, Javert throws himself into and drowns in this river.
 ANSWER: Seine

 7. The major players in this war were members of the houses of Valois and Plantagenet.
 For 10 points each: [10] Identify this war over the French throne lasting from 1337 to 1453.
 ANSWER: Hundred Years' War [accept Guerre de Cent Ans] [10] Charles D'Albret was killed leading the French forces in this major battle of the Hundred Years' War.
 It was a decisive victory for the English, probably because of their usage of longbows against the French knights.
 ANSWER: Battle of Agincourt [10] Edward, the Black Prince led the English forces and earned his spurs in this earlier battle of the Hundred Years' War.
 It was the first of England's three major land victories in the war.
 ANSWER: Battle of Crecy